-Barfoot Park Trail Professional Review and Guide
+Barfoot Park Trail Professional Guide

 "This short trail is part of a through route that connects Barfoot Park to Pine Canyon Trail near the Methodist Camp lower down in Pine Canyon.
 However, Pine Creek heavily washed out a few years ago and a short section is considered impassable to most vehicles, most unmodified 4WDs included.
 In the 1870s and 1880s, rustling cattle from Mexico for resale in Arizona was a common activity.
 Rustler Park was a favorite stopover point for the rustlers, who had time to re-brand, rest up, and feed the cattle on the park’s higher-altitude green pastures.